QBobWatson/ila/DEVELOP.md

 ```
 /base$ scons
 ```
-Beware that the book can take a very long time to build the first time, especially on a laptop: first some 4,000 html files are generated, then each one has to be preprocessed to insert math symbols, figures, etc.  If all goes well, the result of the build can be found in `/base/build`, which is `ila/build` on your host machine.
+Beware that the book can take a very long time to build the first time, especially on a laptop: first some 4,000 html files are generated, then each one has to be preprocessed to insert math symbols, figures, etc.  If all goes well, the result of the build can be found in `/home/vagrant/build` in the virtual machine.
 The virtual machine runs a webserver; point your browser at `http://localhost:8081/` to see the results of the build.
-(Opening the file `build/index.html` directly in a browser doesn't work with knowls for technical reasons.)
+Run `scons html` to copy the built site into `/base/html`, which is `ila/html` on your host machine.
+(The build is not copied back to the host machine by default, since that noticeably slows the build process down.)

+The build system accepts several options, which you pass to `scons`:
+* `--build-pdf` Build the pdf version of the book in addition to the html.
+* `--minify` Minify generated css and js files (for production builds).
+* `--scratch` Empty the build directory before building (in case some files disappeared from the build; for production builds).
+* `--production` Synonym for `--build-pdf --minify --scratch`.
+Also copies the build to `ila/html`.
-The build system maintains a cache from previous builds in `ila/staging`.
+* `--delete-cache` The build system maintains a cache from previous builds in `/home/vagrant/cache` in the virtual machine.
 Among other things, this contains hundreds of megabytes of cached LaTeX output converted to `svg` format.
-To build from scratch again, simply `rm -r ila/staging`.

-The build system accepts several options, which you pass to `scons`:
-* `--production` Makes a version suitable for publishing.
-The main difference is minification of CSS and Javascript files.
-* `--build-pdf` Also build the pdf version of the book.
-Implied by `--production`.
+Use this option to regenerate the cache (this takes a long time).
+Implies `--scratch`.
 * `--theme THEME` Build with a specified visual theme.
 Valid options for `THEME` are `gt` and `duke`.
 Defaults to `gt`.
 * `--variant VARIANT` Build a variant of the book.
 Currently the only variant is `1553`.
 The default variant is `default`.